What is posttraumatic stress disorder (PTSD)?

 How does PTSD affect relationships?

+people.
 This can lead to problems with family, friends and co-workers.
-When a person

-car crashes, fires, bombings, rape, torture, or seeing a family member, friend
+example, car crashes, fires, bombings, rape, torture, or seeing a family

-PTSD.
-Many factors play a part in whether a person will develop the disorder.
-Risk
+develop PTSD.
+Many factors play a part in whether a person will develop

-factors make a person more likely to get PTSD, whereas resilience factors
+the disorder.
+Risk factors make a person more likely to get PTSD,

 Risk factors for PTSD include: